Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Ricci Curvature of Random Graphs

 \subsection{A More Technical Matching Lemma}

 Let $G=(V, E)$ be a fixed graph, with $(x, y)\in E(G)$.
 Define, $R_G(x)=(N_G(x)\backslash\{y\})\backslash \Delta_G(x, y)$ and $R_G(y)=(N_G(y)\backslash\{x\})\backslash \Delta_G(x, y)$.
-Let $H_G(x, y)$ be the subgraph of $G$ induced by the vertices in $R_G(x)\cup R_G(y)$.
+Let $H_G(x, y)$ be the subgraph of $G$ induced by the vertices in $R_G(x)\bigcup R_G(y)$.
 The subgraph $H_G(x, y)$ is said to have a $m$-{\it matching} of {\it size} $k$ if there exists $T_x:=\{a_1, a_2, \ldots, a_k\}\subseteq R_G(x)$ and $T_y:=\{b_1, b_2, \ldots, b_k\}\subseteq R_G(y)$ such that $d_G(a_i, b_i)\leq m$, for $m \in \mathbb Z^+$ and $k \leq |R_G(x)|\wedge |R_G(y)|$.
 Note that a $1$-{\it matching} of size $k$ is just the standard bipartite matching of size $k$ between $R_G(x)$ and $R_G(y)$ in the subgraph $H_G(x, y)$.

-The following lemma gives a lower bound on the Ricci-curvature in terms of the size of 2-matchings in $H_G(x, y)$.
-We shall use this lemma later to bound Ricci-curvature of random graphs.
+The following lemma gives a lower bound on the Ricci curvature in terms of the size of 2-matchings in $H_G(x, y)$.
+We shall use this lemma later to bound Ricci curvature of random graphs.

-\begin{lem} Let $G=(V, E)$ be a fixed graph, with $(x, y)\in E(G)$, and $H_G(x, y)$ be the subgraph of $G$ induced by the vertices in $R_G(x)\cup R_G(y)$.
+\begin{lem} Let $G=(V, E)$ be a fixed graph, with $(x, y)\in E(G)$, and $H_G(x, y)$ be the subgraph of $G$ induced by the vertices in $R_G(x)\bigcup R_G(y)$.
 If there exists a 2-matching of size $k~(\leq |R_G(x)|\wedge |R_G(y)|)$ in the $H_G(x, y)$, then

 Moreover, if $k=|R_G(x)|\wedge |R_G(y)|$, then $\rc\ge -2+\frac{2|\Delta_G(x, y)|+d_x\wedge d_y+1}{d_x\vee d_y}$. \end{lem}

 \begin{proof} W.l.o.g. assume $d_x\leq d_y$.
 By the definition of $m$-matching there exists $T_x:=\{a_1, a_2, \ldots, a_k\}\subseteq R_G(x)$ and $T_y:=\{b_1, b_2, \ldots, b_k\}\subseteq R_G(y)$ such that $d_G(a_i, b_i)\leq 2$.
 Consider any 1-Lipschitz function $f: V(G)\mapsto \mathbb Z$.
 Lemma \ref{int} implies that it suffices to optimize over $f(x)=0$.
 This means that $|f(z)|\le 1$ for all $z\in N_G(x)$, and $|f(a_i)-f(b_i)|\le 2$.
 If $T_{xy}(f)=\mathbb E_x(f)-\mathbb E_y(f)$, then from calculations similar to the proof of Theorem \ref{th:matching}